Case Study · Bodywork & Massage Therapy

 From invisible to AI-readable: rebuilding Tissue Alchemy for AI search

-Sharon's Boulder bodywork practice had a dated WordPress site that AI engines couldn't read or cite — no structured data, no AI signals, and a blog that had been dormant since 2016.
+Tissue Alchemy is a Boulder bodywork practice whose dated WordPress site AI engines couldn't read or cite — no structured data, no AI signals, and a blog dormant since 2016.
 We rebuilt it from the ground up as an AI-ready website.

 AI readiness, before and after